underscoreio/essential-slick/src/pages/data_modelling.md

 ...the compiler would tell us:

 ~~~
-Type mismatch
+type mismatch
- found: (scala.slick.lifted.Column[String], scala.slick.lifted.Column[Long])
+ found: (slick.lifted.Rep[String], lick.lifted.Rep[Long])
- required: scala.slick.lifted.ProvenShape[chapter03.User]
+ required: scala.slick.lifted.ProvenShape[User]
 ~~~

 This is good.
 We've defined the table as a `Table[User]` so we want `User` values, and the compiler has spotted that we've not defined a default projection to supply `User`s.

 How do we resolve this?
-The answer here is to give Slick the rules it needs to prove it can convert from the `Column` values into the shape we want, which is a case class.
+The answer here is to give Slick the rules it needs to prove it can convert from the `Rep` values into the shape we want, which is a case class.
 This is the role of the mapping function, `<>`.

 The two arguments to `<>` are: